joemaddalone/joemaddalone/src/content/plus-branding/index.md

 </hgroup>

-I'm sure the context of this phenomena will be lost in due time, but in the year 2023 we have a plethora of services confirming to a peculiarly similar naming convention.
+A phenomena certain to be lost in the marketing machine mythos, in the year 2023 we have a plethora of services conforming to a peculiarly similar naming convention.

 * Apple TV +
 * Disney +